EV Infrastructure – beyond charging points

 Will we have the infrastructure in place to meet the 2030 targets?

-Our Online LLM in Energy and Environmental Law covers topics including renewable energy and climate change.
+Our Online LLM in Environmental and Energy Law covers topics including renewable energy and climate change.
 Programme Director, Professor Robert Lee is also part of a team on electric mobility in the UK.
 If you are interested in returning to study via distance learning, please fill out our request for information form or contact a member of our Admissions Team.

 References: